ecosensors/EcoBoard/README.md

 ## Examples

 [10.4.2024] I am actually rewriting the exemple code for the SD card and I am reviewing the other examples

 All [examples](https://github.com/ecosensors/EcoBoard/tree/master/examples) are done for the EcoBoard, but you can easly use it for other Arduino board, with may be, a few modification.

+For all example scripts, **feel free to collaborate and share suggestions for improvement** :)

 Actually, I have some examples code for the EcoBoard
 * How to work with the EEPROM